jygh98/jygh98.github.io/essays/syntax-with-semantic-ui.md

 as opposed to writing raw HTML/CSS.
 The documentation and natural syntax has made using Semantic UI relatively easy to use in developing modern-looking webpages.
 With all considered, using UI frameworks such as Semantic UI is convenient and practical for any web developers who is looking to build a functional webpage quickly.
-More importantly frameworks offer ready-to-use componenets avaiable to the development community to be used, so why would I redo the work that they did?
+More importantly frameworks offer ready-to-use components available to the development community to be used, so why would I redo the work that they did?